Using HTML elements

 The robot doesn't treat a link with the

-rel="canonical" attribute as a strict directive, but as an option that is taken into account but may be ignored.
+rel="canonical" attribute as a strict directive, but as an option that is taken into account and may be ignored.

 For example, the robot might not use the address you specified if:

-The document is not accessible for indexing at the canonical address.
+The document isn't accessible for indexing at the canonical address.

 The canonical address specifies a URL in a different domain or subdomain.